yjie10/yjie10/README.md

 I'm **Yiying**, a full-stack developer.

-Fueled by kaomojis (๑‾ ꇴ ‾๑), curiosity 👀, and an obsession with how things _feel_. 🎃
+Fueled by kaomojis (๑‾ ꇴ ‾๑), curiosity 👀, and an obsession with how things _feel_. 🍄🦃

 ✦ ⋆ • ☁︎ ☾ ⋆ • ⋆ ✦ • ⋆ ☁︎ • ⋆ ✦ ⋆ • ☁︎ ☾ ⋆ • ⋆ ☁︎ •

-˚₊‧꧁`October 2025`꧂‧₊˚
+˚₊‧꧁`November 2025`꧂‧₊˚

-ᓚᘏᗢ _reset with purpose · rebalancing quietly_ ᗢᘏᓚ
+ᓚᘏᗢ _roosting & reflecting_ ᗢᘏᓚ

 <!--⌘ grooming [lc-spellbook](https://github.com/yjie10/lc-spellbook) and [inkveil-editor](https://github.com/yjie10/inkveil-editor).
 Update [mofulab8210](https://mofulab8210.com/) from time to time.-->